Orlando Housing Market: Trends & Prices

 Orlando Housing Market Forecast

-Orlando home prices continue to be on the rise this year.
+Orlando home prices have bounced around a bit over the last year, ending February 2025 up 2.5% year over year.
 However, low inventory combined with high demand will likely continue to stoke Orlando’s seller’s market for the foreseeable future, according to real estate experts.

-While the median price in Orlando jumped to $360,000 in April 2023, prospective homebuyers interested in making a move to Orlando may find they have to act fast, as homes go pending in about 22 days.
+While the median sale price in Orlando hit $415,000 in February 2025, prospective homebuyers interested in making a move to Orlando may find they enjoy some flexibility, as homes stay on the market for a couple months and, on average, receive one offer.

 Housing market forecast chart